Signs of health

 On hot days, shade from the sun must be provided, or a wallow, or both.

-Foot problems and lameness are by far and away the most common type of health problem.
+Foot problems and lameness are by far and away the most common type of health problems.
 They are often the result of overgrown hooves or cracked hooves.
 Wet and muddy underfoot conditions make things worse by softening the horn.
 Stony ground bruises the feet and this too predisposes to infection.

 There are several ways to help prevent foot problems: